Building Mentoring Skills for an Academic Career

-In this series of lunchtime workshops for graduate students and postdocs offered by CIRTL at Cornell, you will develop essential research mentoring skills, particularly in disciplines where research is conducted collaboratively in a laboratory or field setting.
+In this series of lunchtime workshops for graduate students and postdocs offered by CIRTL at Cornell, you will develop essential research mentoring skills, particularly in disciplines where research is conducted collaboratively (e.g., in a research team, field setting, or laboratory group).
 Effective mentoring of students is a key skill influencing everything from research productivity to personal satisfaction.
 Learn best practices for mentoring undergraduate, graduate, and postdoctoral researchers, and develop planning and communication skills needed to lead a research team.

 All sessions will be practical in nature and feature short pre-readings or videos, case studies or discussion with panelists, and self-assessments to help identify your strengths and desired areas for improvement.

-Interested participants should apply prior to the start of the series with the expectation of attending all workshops.
+Interested participants should apply prior to the start of the series with the expectation of attending all workshops in person.
 Program completion certificates will be provided for fully participating in at least 4 of 5 sessions.

-All sessions are on Tuesdays from 12:00-2:00 pm and include catered lunch.
+All sessions are from 12:00-2:00 pm and include catered lunch served at 11:45 am.
 Registered participants will receive location details for each session.